luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hadoop/apache-hadoop-on-premises-migration-best-practices-data-migration.md

 ### <a name="ranger"></a>Ranger

-- Exportar políticas do Ranger no local para arquivos xml
+- Exporte políticas do Ranger no local para arquivos xml.
-- Transformar no local com base no HDFS caminhos específicos para WASB/ADLS usando uma ferramenta como XSLT
+- Transforme no local com base no HDFS caminhos específicos para WASB/ADLS usando uma ferramenta como XSLT.
-- importar as políticas de sessão no Ranger em execução no HDI
+- Importe as políticas de sessão no Ranger em execução no HDInsight.

 ## <a name="next-steps"></a>Passos Seguintes